-In the 30 years since HIV/AIDS was first discovered, the disease has taken the lives of more than 35 million people around the world.
-In 2012 alone, HIV/AIDS killed 1.6 million people, 1.2 million of whom were living in sub-Saharan Africa.
-Though life-saving antiretroviral treatment is available, millions of people cannot access it.
-Of the estimated 28 million HIV-positive people who are eligible for treatment, more than 18 million are missing out.
+In the 30 years since HIV/AIDS was first discovered, the disease has taken the lives of 39 million people around the world.
+In 2013 alone, AIDS killed 1.5 million people, 1.1 million of whom were living in sub-Saharan Africa.
+Though life-saving antiretroviral treatment is available, millions of people cannot access it: 60% of people who are HIV-positive are not on treatment.

 Because people in their most productive years (15-49 years old) are most commonly infected with HIV/AIDS, the disease threatens broader development progress in many low-income countries, especially in those in sub-Saharan Africa.
 In 2010, UNAIDS reported that 14.8 million children in that region have already lost one or more parents to the disease, and economic growth is held back as a result.

 In 2005, world leaders at the G8 summit in Gleneagles and at the UN World Summit in New York pledged to reach universal access to prevention, care and treatment by 2010.
 This target was missed, and although leaders recommitted to the fight against AIDS in 2011 by agreeing to work toward achieving universal access to HIV prevention, treatment, care and support by 2015, these goals are still far from being met as of 2014.

 We are at a critical moment in the fight against HIV/AIDS.
 The world has made incredible progress in its efforts to understand, prevent and treat this disease, and progress has been particularly rapid during the last ten years.

-Today 9.7 million people are on life-saving antiretroviral treatment, up from just 300,000 in 2002.
-Of that 9.7 million, more than 7.5 million are living in sub-Saharan Africa.
+In total, 12.9 million people are on life-saving antiretroviral treatment around the world, up from just 300,000 in 2002.
+Of that 12.9 million, more than 9 million are living in sub-Saharan Africa.

 Though progress on the prevention of HIV has been slow, we now have impactful new data and technologies to help us better prevent new infections in years to come.
 It is now possible to prevent the transmission of HIV from mother-to-child in 95% or more of cases.
 New research has also provided ground-breaking data on two fronts: the impact of treatment as prevention and the role of male circumcision in prevention strategies.
 Clinical trials have shown that treatment acts as prevention, reducing the likelihood of an HIV-positive individual on treatment passing HIV on to others by up to 96%.
 Voluntary medical male circumcision, another powerful tool, was shown to reduce the likelihood of HIV infection by up to 60%.